A set of subconfigurations which realistically model an experiment should be added to simple_test_config

 I have yet to thoroughly comment the variables.

 As far as the structure of the FHiCL documents, one change I haven't made but am considering is to have an aggregator document whose variables are inside a PROLOG, which can be #included by dispatcher and datalogger FHiCL documents where variable overrides then define whether we have a dispatcher or datalogger.

-#2 Updated by John Freeman 8 months ago
+#2 Updated by John Freeman over 2 years ago